Alexander Karelin Highlights Compilation

 Standing at 6’4 Karelin wrestled at 289 lbs.
 It’s on record that he could clean and press an unbelievable 420 lbs in weight.
 In a move which became known as the “Karelin slam”.
-He would lift up his opponent while they were laying face down on the mat and trying not to get lifted, throwing them over his shoulder on to the mat.
+He would lift up his opponent while they were lying face down on the mat and trying not to get lifted, throwing them over his shoulder onto the mat.

-This bit of footage is the intro for Karelin’s 2000 sydney olympic games appearance.
-The most successful Greco-Roman wrestler of the modern era, having won twelve European Championships, nine World Championships, and three Olympic gold medals during his reign.
-His dominance in the sort is unparalleled having won every match he entered for thirteen years, going ten years without ever giving up a single point.
+This bit of footage is the intro for Karelin’s 2000 Sydney Olympic games appearance.
+The most successful Greco-Roman wrestler of the modern era.
+Having won twelve European Championships, nine World Championships, and three Olympic gold medals during his reign.
+His dominance in the sport is unparalleled having won every match he entered for thirteen years.
+Going ten years without ever giving up a single point.

 Alexander Karelin grew up in the depths of Siberia, having all the hallmarks of a real-life superhero.
 He is also friends with UFC Greco Roman legend Randy Couture.
 And the great Fedor Emelianenko looks up to him as a sporting great.
 Fedor himself is quoted as saying that if Alexander had become an MMA fighter, he would have dominated in the sport.